Hold an Old Friend's Hand: Singles

 The first single, "All This Time", was released on October 24, 1988, to contemporary hit radio in the United States.
 The song was heard five days earlier within the season premiere of the TV sitcom Growing Pains.
 The song was later released on January 30, 1989, as the second single in the United Kingdom.
 It received moderate success, peaking at number 6 on Billboard Hot 100 and No. 10 on Billboard's Adult Contemporary Chart.
 It was her fourth and last top-ten single in the US.
 Internationally, the song hit the Top 10 in Canada and Ecuador.
-The second single, "Radio Romance", was released on October 31, 1988 in the United Kingdom and in February 1989 in the United States.
+The second single, "Radio Romance", was released on October 31, 1988, in the United Kingdom and in February 1989 in the United States.
 In the United Kingdom and Australia, "Radio Romance" was served as the first single of the album.
 The single received minor success in the United States, peaking at the Top 40 on Billboard Hot 100.
 It was her final solo single to appear on the chart.
 The single also achieved moderate success in the United Kingdom, peaking at No. 13 on the UK Singles Chart.

-The third single, "Hold an Old Friend's Hand", was released in April 21, 1989, exclusively released only to the United States, Australia, and Japan.
+The third single, "Hold an Old Friend's Hand", was released on April 21, 1989, exclusively released only to the United States, Australia, and Japan.
 The single received very minor success in the US and Australia, peaking at number 37 on Billboard's Adult Contemporary Chart and number 161 on the ARIA Singles Charts.
 It was Tiffany's last solo single to enter any Billboard charts until 2007.
 In Japan, "Oh Jackie" was released in 1989.
 In the United States, "It's the Lover (Not the Love)" was released as the fourth and final single of the album in July 1989.
 Despite receiving minor airplay, the single completely failed to enter any Billboard charts.